fockspaces/fastnote/README.md

 ## CI / CD
-The deployment of frontend and backend is separately managed
+The deployment process for both the frontend and backend components is managed separately.

 <img src="https://github.com/fockspaces/fastnote/assets/63909491/0b35231b-96d0-41b9-a3ec-6347dd721871" alt="image" width="100%" height="auto" />

 ## Workflow
-In the backend, the CI/CD process involves running integrated tests using Jest and SuperTest.
-Upon success, a Docker image is created and pushed to a Docker registry.
-The new Docker image triggers an update to the AWS ECS services.
+- **Backend Process**: Includes conducting integrated tests using Jest and SuperTest.
+If the tests pass successfully, a Docker image is generated and pushed to a Docker registry, triggering an update in the AWS ECS services.

-On the frontend, the React app is built, and the build folder is uploaded directly to AWS S3 for deployment and clear CloudFront cache.
+- **Frontend Process**: The React app is built and the resulting build folder is directly uploaded to AWS S3 for deployment.
+This is followed by clearing the cache in CloudFront.

 ## Testing